Yeshwanth-3085/Diary-Management-System-for-Multiple-Users-using-C/README.md

 Discord Profile: Yeshwanth N #4663

-And yeah, the app & code are free to use no copyrights, but don't just copy paste the code & complete your projects, as I said before checkout the code & how does it works just to understand its implementation.
+And yeah, the app & code are free to use no copyrights.

-Thank you for using it.